-Building Compassionate Systems for System-Involved Students
+Building Compassionate Education Systems for System-Involved Students

-NCYL's FosterEd and Compassionate Education System initiatives work in partnership with a deeply invested team of state and local partners, students, and parents to create a future in which the vast majority of system-involved youth graduate high school with the widest array of possibilities for their future.
+NCYL's Compassionate Education System initiatives work in partnership with a deeply invested team of state and local partners, students, and parents to create a future in which the vast majority of system-involved youth graduate high school with the widest array of possibilities for their future.

 Equitably supporting students in foster care, involved in the juvenile justice system or experiencing homelessness, requires dynamic multi-agency collaboration between local education, child welfare, judicial and community-based partners with a shared vision for effectively serving these particularly vulnerable populations of students.

 NCYL's Compassionate Education System projects support public agency partners around systems and practice reforms to better support the education needs of system-involved youth and youth experiencing homelessness through: